NVIDIA/aistore/docs/cli/archive.md

 ## Append file to archive

-Add a local file to an existing archive.
+Add a file to an existing archive.

-### Examples

 ### Options